 - Oversee the room, furniture, and key inventory system.

-- Oversee the coordination and administration of the room selection process for housing.
+- Oversee the coordination and administration of the housing room selection process.

-- Utilize Jenzabar EX system to manage all residential student housing and applications and provide training to professional staff members on system.
+- Utilize The Housing Director system (THD) and Jenzabar EX to manage all residential student housing and applications and provide training to professional staff members on the system.

 - Provide oversight and assume responsibility for the coordination, training, and use of the Barton card access system.